iarican/RTC-Testbench/Documentation/test.rst

    host1: cd tests/profinet
    host1: ../../scripts/ptp.sh enp3s0 # Requires /etc/gPTP.cfg from linuxptp
-   host1: tail -f /var/log/syslog     # Verify that PTP is running and stable
+   host1: journalctl -f               # Verify that PTP is running and stable

    host2: cd tests/profinet
    host2: ../../scripts/ptp.sh enp3s0 # Requires /etc/gPTP.cfg from linuxptp
-   host2: tail -f /var/log/syslog     # Verify that PTP is running and stable
+   host2: journalctl -f               # Verify that PTP is running and stable

 This step has to be done only once.